syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Bookmarks.md

 paragraph.AppendText("Northwind Database is a set of tables containing data fitted into predefined categories.");

-//Add the new bookmark into Word document
+//Adds the new bookmark into Word document

 paragraph.AppendBookmarkStart("bm_empty");

 paragraph.AppendBookmarkEnd("bm_empty");

-//Move to the virtual cursor before the end location of the bookmark "bm_empty"
+//Moves the virtual cursor to the location before the end of the bookmark "bm_empty"

 bookmarkNavigator.MoveToBookmark("bm_empty");

-//Replace the bookmark content with text body part
+//Replaces the bookmark content with text body part

 bookmarkNavigator.ReplaceBookmarkContent(textBodyPart);